a11yproject/a11yproject.com/src/posts/2020-09-29-introducing-WAI.md

 - Developing tools to evaluate and facilitate accessibility.
 - Supporting education and outreach on web accessibility.
 - Co-ordinating with research and development that may impact the future of accessibility on the web.
-- Promoting harmonized international uptake of web accessibility of web accessibility standards.
+- Promoting harmonized international uptake of web accessibility standards.

 ## Organization